AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md

 ### General instructions for creating a connection in the HTTP > Make an OAuth 2.0 request module

 <ol>
- <li value="1"> <p>Create an OAuth client in the target service with which you want <em>Adobe Workfront Fusion</em> to communicate.
+ <li value="1"> <p>Create an OAuth client in the target service with which you want <span>Adobe Workfront Fusion</span> to communicate.
 This option is most likely found in the Developer section of the given service. </p>
   <ol style="list-style-type: lower-alpha;">
    <li value="1"> <p>When creating a client, enter the appropriate URL in the <code>Redirect URL</code> or <code>Callback URL</code> field:</p>
     <table cellspacing="0">